-How do I properly care for and store my vanilla beans?
+How do I properly handle, care for and store my vanilla beans?
 Do I clean my vanilla beans when they arrive?
 How long do vanilla beans last if they are vacuum sealed?
 Ho do I know if my vanilla beans have gone bad?
 If I find mold, are the vanilla beans all ruined?
 I'm not sure if it is mold or isn't?
 What if my beans arrive frozen in the winter?

 These are some common questions that are discussed occasionally on our private Facebook group with thousands of at-home extract makers.
 While vanilla is sensitive to environmental changes (heat/cold, humidity/dryness, etc.) it is also naturally durable.
 Here are a few tips and answers to help you get the most out of every vanilla bean you receive, no matter where you buy it from.